preciofishbone/OmniaDocsG2/working-with-events/creating-new-event/index.rst

 + **Disable self service registration**: If you enable this option, would be participants can only register to the Standby list.

+**Note!** Events should not be used in combination with variations.
+If multiple variations of an event is created, each variation is treated as a separate event.